Loading...

 Portion Control

-Reduce the portion size of mung beans and chapati to minimize the glucose load on your system.
+Start by reducing the serving size of cooked mung beans and chapati to minimize the impact on your blood glucose levels.

 Stay Hydrated